Vegetable Beef Soup, "La Soup a' Marie" In the Instant Pot

 Recipe Card powered byTasty Recipes

-After your dish is cooked, you can let the pot cool down automatically or move the valve on the lid to the venting position.
+After your dish is cooked, let the pot cool automatically, or move the lid valve to the venting position.
 Make sure you are out of the way and let the steam release from the pot.
-Then, proceed to open the lid.
+Then open the lid.
 If you don't release the pressure, you could make a big "ka-boom" in your kitchen!

 The pot automatically keeps the food warm after it has been cooked.
-So easy,, and I was surprised at how well the vegetables stayed firm and didn't fall apart after such high pressure!
+So easy, and surprisingly, the vegetables stay firm and won't fall apart after such high pressure!

 Photo of vegetable beef soup in a pot.
 With a title written across it.